 Course prerequisites.
 ECON 101.
-ECON 103 is also recommended and MATH 104 and MATH 114 or 115 (this course assumes students are comfortable with the basics of multivariate calculus).
+ECON 103 is also recommended and MATH 104 and MATH 114 or 115 (this course assumes students are comfortable with the basics of multivariate calculus and some statistics).
 Wharton students can satisfy the ECON 101 prerequisite with BEPP 250 HONORS.
 The regular BEPP 250 course does not count as a substitute for ECON 101.

 Course texts.
 Required readings are listed on the course outline, and will be posted on the course website in advance of the respective in-class discussion.
-There are no required textbooks for purchase.